 Spray Foam Insulation

-Spray foam both air seals and insulates, and is used primarily on basement walls and around areas known for high air infiltration, such as around your eaves or rim joists.
+Closed cell spray foam air seals, insulates, and provides a good air and moisture barrier.
+It is a chemical product, so we use it only where it’s the best choice: on basement walls and around areas known for high air infiltration, such as around your eaves or rim joists.

 Spray foam does off-gas during the curing process, so installers wear appropriate protective equipment (including respirators) to protect themselves.
 Based on EPA recommendations, Evergreen strongly advises that you, your family, and your pets makes plans to be out of the house overnight on the day of application.
 We ventilate the area to hasten the curing process and maximize your safety.

-Once spray foam insulation has cured, we coat it with fire-proof intumescent paint.
+Once spray foam insulation has cured, we coat it with fireproof intumescent paint.
 This step is time-consuming but essential and required by fire safety codes, as it creates the same 15-minute fire barrier provided by drywall.

 What about fiberglass?
 We don’t use fiberglass insulation.
 Though it’s widely available and very common, it costs more than cellulose and doesn’t perform as well – especially in cold temperatures, when insulation should be at its best.
 It’s also a favorite nesting site for critters.